English - Bachelor of Arts

 English Minor

-The English Minor requires 18 senior-level credits with a minimum of 12 credits at the 300- or 400- level and a maximum of three credits from CRWR.
+The English minor is 18 credits of senior-level courses in ENGL.
+Students must take at least 9 credits at the 300 or 400 level.
+A maximum of 3 credits of CRWR can be used in the English minor.
 Junior-level ENGL 102 and one of ENGL 103, ENGL 104, or ENGL 105 are required.
 ENGL 211 cannot be used to fulfill the requirements of the English Minor.

 Degree Regulations